lukese/lepaya/readme.md

 Also I would have moved to VueX as the state becomes to get messy when more functionality is added and passed between components.

+Could have also created a kind of abstract factory rather than company generator